 If nfs is missing from this list, you have to compile your own kernel with NFS enabled, or perhaps you will need to load the kernel module if your NFS support was compiled as a module.
-Configuring the kernel network options is explained in the Kernel Configuration section of Chapter 3.
+Configuring the kernel network options is explained in the "Kernel Configuration" section of Chapter 3, Configuring the Networking Hardware.

-14.2.
 Mounting an NFS Volume

 The mounting of NFS volumes closely resembles regular file systems.
-Invoke mount using the following syntax:[81]
+Invoke mount using the following syntax:[3]

+'''

 mount -t nfs nfs_volume local_dir options

+'''